spandex-project/spandex_phoenix/README.md

 ### Usage: Phx >= 1.5 (Telemetry)

-**Upgrade Note**: *If you're updating your SpandexPhoenix code from using it with previous versions of Pheonix, you must first remove all the code detailed in `Usage: Plug & Phx < 1.5` before following telemetry installation instructions below.*
+**Upgrade Note**: *If you're updating your SpandexPhoenix code from using it with previous versions of Phoenix, you must first remove all the code detailed in `Usage: Plug & Phx < 1.5` before following telemetry installation instructions below.*